kerariadne/To-Do-List-App/README.md

 ## Frontend

 The frontend is built with Angular.
 The main component is the `TaskListComponent`, which displays the list of tasks.
-If there are no tasks, it displays a message in Georgian saying "Unfortunately, no tasks have been added yet."
-There is also a form to add new tasks.

 ## Backend